 Tiny footprint; surprisingly entertaining handling; impressive combined fuel economy

-Costs as much as some regular cars; performance-sapping CVT
+Costs as much as some regular cars; performance-sapping continuously variable automatic (CVT)

-The 2014 Scion iQ is offered in two trim levels -- base and 10 Series -- with a range of optional accessories.
+The 2015 Scion iQ is offered in a single trim level with a range of optional accessories.

-Standard features on the base iQ ($16,420) include 16-in steel wheels with plastic covers, air conditioning, power accessories, a tilt-only leather-wrapped steering wheel, and a 4-speaker audio system with a 6.1-in touchscreen display, Bluetooth and iPod/USB connectivity.
+Standard features include 16-inch steel wheels with plastic covers, air conditioning, fully powered accessories, a tilt-only leather-wrapped steering wheel, and a 6-speaker audio system with a 6.1-in touchscreen display, Bluetooth and iPod/USB connectivity.

-Scions are all about accessorizing, so the iQ has a long list of add-ons, notably 16-in alloy wheels and premium Pioneer audio (both standard on the 10 Series), a 7-color interior lighting system and performance-oriented upgrades such as lowering springs.
+Scions are all about accessorizing, so the iQ has a long list of add-ons, notably 16-in alloy wheels, a BeSpoke infotainment system (including internet radio, Yelp, TripAdvisor and other online services), a 7-color interior lighting system and performance-oriented upgrades such as lowering springs.

-In terms of versatility features, we think it's likely that most iQ owners will keep the rear seats folded flat, because otherwise there's basically no cargo capacity.
-Scion claims 3.5 cu ft of space behind the rear seat backs, but in truth, you could barely fit a child's knapsack back there.
-The seat backs are almost flush against the back wall of the car.
-Flip the rear seats into the floor, however, and you have a flat loading area with 16.7 cu ft to play with.
-Considering that measurement's bigger than most sedan trunks, it's pretty impressive for a microcar.
+In terms of versatility, we think it's likely that most iQ owners will keep the rear seats folded flat, because otherwise there's basically no cargo capacity.
+Scion claims 3.5 cu ft. of space behind the rear seatbacks, but in truth, you could barely fit a child's knapsack back there: The seatbacks are almost flush against the back wall of the car.
+Flip the rear seats into the floor, however, and you have a flat loading area with 16.7 cu ft. to play with, which is a measurement bigger than most sedan trunks.
+That's pretty impressive for a microcar.

 |Basic||3 Years/36,000 Miles|